 Closer to home, and once abundant in the mountain ranges of southern California, the mountain yellow-legged frog is now critically endangered.
 Multiple factors have contributed to the decline of the species, including habitat loss, drought, introduced predators, pollution, and chytridiomycosis.
 San Diego Zoo Global is working to restore the ecosystem balance in the San Jacinto Mountains through our captive-breeding and reintroduction efforts for the mountain yellow-legged frog.

 As of August 2012, we've had more than 1,000 hatchings and have successfully reintroduced more than 300 zoo-bred mountain yellow-legged frog tadpoles back into the wild at Hall Canyon on the University of California’s James San Jacinto Mountains Reserve, where the frogs had been extinct for more than 40 years.
+Radio transmitters in frog-sized backpacks have revealed a healthy 95-percent survival rate the first month!

 This effort required the collaboration of many groups, including the U.S. Forest Service, U.S. Fish and Wildlife Service, California Department of Fish and Game, U.S. Geological Survey, and the University of California Natural Reserve System.
 The ultimate goal of this project is to reestablish stable populations of mountain yellow-legged frogs in their historic range, the mountain streams of southern California.